Novembar: History

-Studeni Studeni, band formation (1986–1991)
+The beginnings: Studeni Studeni and band formation (1986–1991)

-During the late 1980s, one of the most promising former Yugoslav bands from Zagreb, Studeni Studeni (trans.
-Cold November), were formed in 1986.
-The band recorded only an EP, Čisto kao suza (Bright as a Teardrop), released in 1990, before disbanding in the early 1990s, due to the outbreak of the Yugoslav wars.
-The band's frontman, guitarist and vocalist Goran Kostić moved to Niš, during the Summer of 1991, and immediately started playing bass guitar in a band called Glas Amerike.
-A month later, Kostić switched to guitar, and the band changed the name to Novembar (November), consisting of Kostić, guitarist Aleksandar Đokić, drummer Goran Savić, and bassist Toni Kostadinov.
+The band's origins can be tracked back to the band Studeni Studeni (Cold November) from Zagreb (at the time capital of SR Croatia within SFR Yugoslavia).
+Studeni Studeni, formed in 1986, described by the Yugoslav music press as a promising young act, performed melodic punk rock influenced by American punk rock acts.
+The band recorded only an EP, Čisto kao suza (Bright as a Teardrop), released in 1990, before disbanding due to the outbreak of the Yugoslav Wars.
+The band's frontman, guitarist and vocalist Goran Kostić moved to Belgrade, and then, during the summer of 1991 to Niš, where he immediately started playing bass guitar in the band Glas Amerike (Voice of America).
+A month later, Kostić switched to guitar, and the band changed the name to Novembar, the lineup consisting of Kostić (guitar, vocals), Aleksandar Đokić (guitar), Toni Kostadinov (bass guitar) and Goran Savić (drums), the latter formerly of the Niš bands Fleke (The Spots) and Dead Carrington.
+The band had their first performances in Niš club Underground.

-Nationwide breakthrough, disbandment (1992)
+Nationwide breakthrough and popularity (1992–2017)

-The following year, the band performed at Palilula Culture Olympics in Belgrade as guests, as Studeni Studeni won the festival the previous year.
-The band also performed at the Niš club Underground and the Belgrade KST.
-At the time, the band changed the lineup: bassist Zoran Ranđelović, who previously played with a number of Karlovac bands, including the Boris Novković's Noćna Straža, replaced Kostadinov, drummer Savić switched to guitar, and the new drummer became Zoran Vidaković.
+The following year, the band performed at Palilula Culture Olympics festival in Belgrade as the festival's special guests, as Studeni Studeni had won the first place at the festival the previous year.
+At the time, the band changed the lineup: bassist Zoran Ranđelović, who previously played with a number of Karlovac bands and with Boris Novković's backing band Noćna Straža (Night Watch), replaced Kostadinov, drummer Savić switched to guitar, and the new drummer became Zoran Vidaković.
+Simultaneously, Kostić started working as a music editor at Radio Niš.

-The band recorded their debut album Deguelo, released in 1994, featuring guest appearance by Milan Mladenović, who played the guitar solo for the track "Gledaj kako ljubav umire" ("Watch as Love Is Dying"), a song from the Studeni Studeni period.
-The album was entirely written by Kostić except for the tracks "Rođendan" ("Birthday"), written by Zvonko Karanović, and "Ja sam je volio" ("I Used to Love Her"), written by the Zagreb rock band Sin Albert guitarist Denis Romac.
-The album, recorded at the Belgrade Go Go Studio, was released by the independent record label No Man's Land, founded by the band themselves with the poet Zvonko Karanović and Milan Jelenković.
-The song "Irena" ("Irene") from the album appeared on the B92 various artists compilation Radio Utopia (B92: 1989–1994) in 1994.
+The band released their debut album Deguelo in 1994, to positive reactions of Serbian music critics.
+The album featured a guest appearance by Ekatarina Velika leader Milan Mladenović, who played the guitar solo in the track "Gledaj kako ljubav umire" ("Watch as Love Is Dying"), a song from the Studeni Studeni period.
+The album was entirely written by Kostić, except for "Rođendan" ("Birthday") lyrics, written by poet Zvonko Karanović, and "Ja sam je volio" ("I Used to Love Her") lyrics, originally written by Denis Romac, guitarist of the Zagreb rock band Sin Albert (Son Albert).
+The album was released by the independent record label No Man's Land, founded by the band themselves with Zvonko Karanović and Milan Jelenković.

-The band promoted the material with the appearances at the Urban Rock festival, held in Skopje, Republic of Macedonia, with the bands from Croatia, Albania, Slovenia and Greece, the No Man's Land festival in Niš, performing with the bands Suns (from Skopje), Blind (from Netherlands), KBO! (from Kragujevac), Obojeni Program (from Novi Sad) and Džukele (from Subotica), and the performance at the Belgrade club Prostor, in September 1994.
-The following year, the band continued their concert activities, playing across Serbia, including the Aranđelovac alternative rock festival FAR, with the bands Goblini, Block Out, and Atheist Rap.
+The band promoted the material with series of concerts across Serbia and the region, including appearances at the Urban Rock festival, held in Skopje, Republic of Macedonia, with the bands from Croatia, Albania, Slovenia and Greece, and the No Man's Land festival in Niš, performing with the Dutch band Blind, Macedonian band Suns, and Serbian bands KBO!, Obojeni Program and Džukele.
+At the end of June 1996, they performed at punk rock festival Zgaga held at Hotič pri Litji near Ljubljana, Slovenia, with the bands KUD Idijoti, Majke and Goblini.